derek-corcoran-barrios/QuadraticCostScripts/README.md

 ## Scripts for network flow optimization with quadratic cost

-In this repository I have the scripts needed to go from niche model projections.
-To the optimization in ampl.
+In this repository I have the scripts needed to go from niche model projections to the optimization in ampl.

 ### Going from niche models to .dat files

 The *QuadCostAmpl* package was developed with the R functions to go from the Species Distribution Models of Species in several time slices to the data needed by the ampl model.
-The source package is in this repocitory (*QuadCostAmpl_0.1.0.tar.gz*), or if you prefer to install it from github use the following code:
+The source package is in this repository (*QuadCostAmpl_0.1.0.tar.gz*), or if you prefer to install it from github use the following code:

 ```
 devtools::install_github("derek-corcoran-barrios/QuadCostAmpl")
 ```

+The package depends on the *dplyr*, *gdistance*, *raster* and *tidyr* packages.
 The function needed to go from the projected rasters to the .dat files used by AMPL is called *MultiSppQuad*, which has the following parameters:

 * *Stacklist:* a list of Stacks with a stack for each species.
 Each stack contains eight rasters of corresponding to eight time slices showing a binary response of where the species suitable habitat is, all stacks have to have the same extent.
 * *Dist:* the maximum dispersal distance (in meters) of the species to be modeled in the AMPL model, it can be one distance or a vector of distances.